 - Anyone who would like more information on how cannabis is a non-lethal solution to pain reduction

 - Fee: $199

-- Additional Notes: This online course is open for enrollment throughout the quarter, but must be completed by the end of the quarter in which you enroll in order to receive credit.
-If you do not complete the course by the end date specified above, you will need to enroll in a new course and pay the tuition fee again.
-It provides Certified Medical Marijuana Consultants with 10 CEUs.
+- Additional Notes: This online course is open for enrollment throughout the dates noted, but must be completed by the end date in order to receive credit.
+It provides Certified Medical Marijuana Consultants with 10 continuing education units (CEUs).